eciii/pkdb/Summaries/The Rust Programming Language.md

 The following concepts are introduced during the tutorial:

 - Rust's **standard library** is identified by `std`.
-Most of the items in the standard library must be brought into the scope of the program using the `use` keyword in order to be used.
+Most of the items in the standard library must be brought into the scope of the program using the `use` keyword to use them.
 But some, namely those contained in the **prelude**, are always included into all programs.
 - The `main` function is the entry point into the program.
 - The basic syntax is very C-like: parenthesis are used to enclose function arguments, curly braces are used to enclose function bodies and semicolons to terminate statements.
-- Functions whose name end in `!`, like `println!`, are in fact **macros**.
+- Functions whose name end in `!`, like `println!`, are **macros**.
 - The `let` keyword is used to declare variables.
 - The `mut` keyword is used during variable declaration to specify that the variable is **mutable**.
 This is because, in Rust, variables are **immutable** by default, which means that their value cannot be changed after initialization.
 - `String` is a string type provided by the standard library that is a growable, UTF-8 encoded bit of text.